-Sequestration Impact on the Government of the Virgin Islands Fiscal Policies defence-related federal funding and the 8.2 % was applied to non-defense government entities receiving federal funds listed in the U.S. Virgin Islands Executive Budget for Fiscal Year 2013.
+Sequestration Impact on the Government of the Virgin Islands Fiscal Policies

+To estimate the direct fiscal impact of the federal sequestration reductions for the Virgin Islands, the full 9.4 % reduction was applied to defense-related federal funding and the 8.2 % was applied to non-defense government entities receiving federal funds listed in the U.S. Virgin Islands Executive Budget for Fiscal Year 2013.
 The estimated fiscal impact of STA preliminary sequestration reductions is over \$13 million from a \$162 million federally-funded Fiscal Year 2013 projected budget.
 Adjusting for federal exemptions, total spending reductions total over \$10 million.
-Table 1 documents the estimated total and the exempt impact of the federal funding sequestration by government entity.
+Table 1 documents the estimated total and the exempt impact of the federal funding sequestration by fiscal entity.